martinpiper/ImageToBitplane/README.md

   * during quantization, the RGB colour is weighted by the multiplier factor
 * --resetrgbfactor
   * Clears the RGB factor list
+* --paletteaddrgbs
+  * Adds RGB triplets separated by spaces (e.g. 255 128 64) until the next command line option starting with "--" to one palette.
+Any current force RGB colours are added first.
 * --paletteoffset offset
   * Adds a palette number value when writing data.
 Useful for adding an offset to sprite palette index structures or converting screens.
 * --palettesize size